Mustafa's Photo

 More Info

-We frequently move back in the process and anchor the project with more research.
-We might sketch a new design if we cannot achieve enough success with the usability test.
+We frequently move back in the process to anchor the project with more research.
+We might sketch a new design if usability tests don’t achieve enough success.
+Projects vary in size, and software design never really ends.
+Once we release, we evaluate user impact and make changes, exploring future features and finding ways to introduce them into the application.

 An image with four icons that represent simple, fast, smart and delightful.